-Eligible employees under the Plan (except for union-represented guardworkers at U. S. Steel Tubular Products, Inc.'s Lone Star Plant at Lone Star Tubular Operations until October 31, 2020) participate in a non-contributory defined contribution Retirement Account maintained under the Plan.
-With respect to the defined contribution Retirement Account, the Employing Companies make contributions, depending on age and base salary, to the employee's account on a monthly basis.
+Eligible employees under the Plan participate in a non-contributory defined contribution Retirement Account maintained under the Plan.
+With respect to the defined contribution Retirement Account, the employing companies make contributions, depending on age and base salary, to the employee's account on a monthly basis.
 Percentages are based upon the age of the participant as of the first day of the month and eligible salary at the time of the contribution, as noted below: